danobi/dxuuu.xyz/src/sudo.md

 I had remarked a few months ago I was surprised [the sudo project][1] has over 12,000 commits.
 Now I am no longer surprised.
 Behind a rather simple interface (from the common use case perspective) lies a mountain of complexity.
-I'm actually quite shocked it took [over 40 years][2] for this surprising and undocumented behavior to be fixed.
+That being said, I'm still quite surprised it took [over 40 years][2] for this surprising and undocumented behavior to be fixed.

 [0]: https://www.sudo.ws/repos/sudo/rev/d1bf60eac57f